What is Hepatitis B?

 How is Hepatitis B Prevented?

 Hepatitis B is a preventable condition.
-The Hepatitis B vaccination is recommended for many people, including newborns, children not vaccinated at birth, health care professionals, injection drug users and other people who often encounter Hepatitis B patients.
+The Hep B vaccination is recommended for newborns, unvaccinated children, health care professionals, and injection drug users.
+It is also recommended that people who often encounter Hep B patients get the vaccination.
+Aside from being vaccinated, avoid certain activities to reduce the risk of contracting hep B, including:

 - Engaging in unprotected sex